- Red Hat Enterprise Linux 4

 - How do I install packages?

-All updates and errata for Red Hat Enterprise Linux are available via Red Hat Network (RHN) and can be downloaded and installed with up2date.
+All updates and errata for Red Hat Enterprise Linux were available via Red Hat Network (RHN) and could be downloaded and installed with up2date.
 The up2date is a utility provided with Red Hat Enterprise Linux 4 and earlier releases that downloads packages from RHN and installs them on your system.
 The advantage of using up2date to update/install packages is that it automatically resolves dependencies and downloads any additional packages that you may need.

 To use up2date to install updates, you must first register your system with RHN.
 You only need to register your system once to allow it to update, and it requires a current support entitlement for your system.